-Michael Reed - Governor's Impaired Driving Policy Advisor
+Michael Reed -First Governor's Impaired Driving Policy Advisor, now serving as State Fire Marshal

 James M.(Mike)Reed, although born in Wichita Kansas, has lived in Wyoming over 32 years and considers